Skip to main content

 Frequently Asked Questions

-What is a Phase 3 Leukemia trial?
+What is a Phase 3 Acute Myeloid Leukemia trial?

 A Phase 3 trial is the final stage of clinical testing before a treatment can be submitted to the FDA for approval.
-For Leukemia, Phase 3 studies typically enroll hundreds to thousands of patients across multiple medical centers, comparing the new treatment to the current standard of care or a placebo (where ethically appropriate).
+For Acute Myeloid Leukemia, Phase 3 studies typically enroll hundreds to thousands of patients across multiple medical centers, comparing the new treatment to the current standard of care or a placebo (where ethically appropriate).
 The goal is to confirm efficacy, monitor side effects in a larger population, and generate the evidence the FDA needs to make an approval decision.

 Phase 3 eligibility depends entirely on the specific trial protocol.
 Each trial sets its own inclusion criteria (typically a confirmed diagnosis, certain disease stage or severity, age range) and exclusion criteria (often previous treatments, comorbidities, lab values that fall outside set ranges).
 The trial pages on this site translate the clinical eligibility criteria into plain English alongside the original text.
 Whether you fit any specific trial is a medical decision your doctor needs to confirm.